-This document describes the attestation feature added to the PIV module in YubiKey 4.3.
+This document describes the attestation feature added to the PIV module in YubiKey 4.3 and 5.
 For actual commands to work with the attestation feature, please see the yubico-piv-tool documentation.

 The concept of attestation is used to show that a certain asymmetric key has been generated on device and not imported.
 Typically this would be used before creating a certificate.